mecid/mecid.github.io/_posts/2024-01-30-visionos-ornaments-in-swiftui.md

 ![ornament-example](/public/ornament4.png)

-As you can see in the example above, we use the ornament view modifier.
-The ornament view modifier takes a set of parameters.
-The visibility parameter allows us to control when the framework displays the ornament.
-We can hide it by passing the hidden value.
+As you can see in the example above, we use the *ornament* view modifier.
+The *ornament* view modifier takes a set of parameters.
+The *visibility* parameter allows us to control when the framework displays the ornament.
+We can hide it by passing the *hidden* value.

-The attachmentAnchor parameter allows us to control the position of the ornament.
+The *attachmentAnchor* parameter allows us to control the position of the ornament.
 It will enable us to define the point of the scene where we want to attach the ornament.

-The contentAlignment parameter allows us to define which point of the ornament framework should use while calculating its attachment point in conjuction with the attachmentAnchor parameter.
+The *contentAlignment* parameter allows us to define which point of the ornament framework should use while calculating its attachment point in conjuction with the *attachmentAnchor* parameter.

-The last parameter of the ornament view modifier is the ViewBuilder closure, which allows us to provide the content of the ornament.
-As you can see, we also use the glassBackgroundEffect view modifier to add the visionOS-styled background to our content.
+The last parameter of the *ornament* view modifier is the *ViewBuilder* closure, which allows us to provide the content of the ornament.
+As you can see, we also use the *glassBackgroundEffect* view modifier to add the visionOS-styled background to our content.

 Today, we learned how to use the SwiftUI framework to improve the user experience of our apps on visionOS by using the new ornament concept.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!